jaihuni/Team-Cook/Team Cook DP3/main report.md

-#### memos from Tuesday's studio
+#### Memos from Tuesday's studio

 - (student's question) add user's preference --> I think letting the user put in the ingredients they want will mostly solve the problem; aren't they trying to make food that they want to eat?

-- (TA's question) why do self-boarding students have trouble following conventional recipes? --> Time, cooking tools, ingredients (they can't put much effort into cooking - a friend of mine one said that lectures and assignments are the biggest hazards to cooking)
+- (TA's question) why do self-boarding students have trouble following conventional recipes? --> Time, cooking tools, ingredients (they can't put much effort into cooking - a friend of one of team said that lectures and assignments are the biggest hazards to cooking)

 - (student's question) source of the recipes --> top of google search site.
 This is answer about source of recipes which used in lo-fi prototype.

 - (student's question) how do you find which steps/ingredients can be removed? --> Input multiple recipes' ingredients and find the stuff that do not overlap? (need a lot of data)
-  - how to implement the important/unimportant step division: any ideas?
+  - how to implement the important/unimportant step division: One of method to divide step division is growable recipe suggestion algorithm.
+At first, the algorithm can distinguish clearly unimportant step like decoration steps such as put parsley.
+However, user can review about the recipe and check step that user think it important when cook is finished.
+If a considerable amount of data is collected, then the recipe can suggest about removing another unimportant steps the algorithm think.

+##### Other discussion topic

 - provide the importance(necessary/may skip or revise) of each step along with the recipe?

 - for non-necessary ingredients, could we remove the ingredient modify function, and just show the "recipe" amount  in proportion to the necessary ingredient amount?
 (Because mushrooms/bacon/etc. in pasta is really about putting as much as you want, especially when you're eating alone.
 I think it would make the algorithm simpler and confuse the user less with fewer numbers to consider putting in.)
 - Plus could we add a '±' image to some ingredients like salt?
 (To indicate that you can change it to your preference) Or would it increase confusion?
-- And a slot for alternatives to common ingredients/cooking tools could help...
-I think.
+- And a slot for alternatives to common ingredients/cooking tools could help.